bfontaine/task.sh/README.md

     . task.sh

 Then prefix each command with `task`.
-Be carefull to use quotes when you’re using special Bash characters, like redirections and pipes:
+Be careful to use quotes when you’re using special Bash characters, like redirections and pipes:

     # wrong: